 Whether you are new to humidifiers or simply looking to upgrade your current one, this article will provide you with everything you need to know about impeller humidifiers in 2023.

-An impeller humidifier is a type of cool mist humidifier that uses a rotating disk to create a fine mist that is released into the air.
+An impeller humidifier, a type of cool mist humidifier, employs a rotating disk to create a fine mist, releasing it into the air.

 It is a popular choice for people looking to increase the humidity in their homes and alleviate symptoms such as dry skin, nasal congestion, and irritation of the respiratory system.